ysthakur/CMSC320-Notes/Final Review.md

 Can't use mean imputation for categorical or ordinal data
 3. How might you fill in missing values in time series?
 Is that appropriate over super long gaps?
 ==todo take notes on time series imputation==
-4. On a time series, when might using pure foreword fill give you a bad answer for filling in gaps?
+4. On a time series, when might using pure forward fill give you a bad answer for filling in gaps?
 What about a situation where you could do better than imputing by drawing a line between the earliest non-missing point and the last non-missing point?
 ==todo answer==
 5. What is a z-score?
 How many standard deviations away from the mean you are (standardization).
 Z-score can be negative